Boston butt

-A Boston butt is the slightly wedge-shaped portion of the pork shoulder above the standard picnic cut which includes the blade bone and the "lean butt" (which is boneless), both extensions of the tenderloin cut and can be used in place of the tenderloin.
-Generally the pork shoulder is considered a primal cut with the picnic and butt sections being sub-primal cuts; however, some sources do refer to the butt as a primary cut.
+A Boston butt is a slightly wedge-shaped portion cut of the pork shoulder located above the standard picnic cut.
+It includes the blade bone or may be sold as a boneless “lean butt,” and it can be used as a substitutes for tenderloin in certain preparations.
+The pork shoulder is generally classified as a primal cut, with the picnic and butt portions considered sub-primal cuts.
+Some sources, however, refer to the butt itself as a primary cut.